uSpike/docker-spotify-vnc/README.md

 I recommend you set a high bit rate and other audio preferences you may have.

 Spotify settings will persist inside the `spotify-config` docker volume.

+Each time the container is started, spotify will be updated to the latest version.